intermine/im-docs/docs/webapp/lists/list-upload.rst

 Default Query
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, we query for the value in [wiki:ClassKeys key fields].
+First, we query for the value in key fields.
 For example:

 .. code-block:: sql